 Over 4.2 million disabled people were employed in 2019; an increase from 2013, where the number employed was nearly 2.9 million.
 In contrast, the number of non-disabled people in employment increased more slowly, by just under 1 million during the same period, a 3.8 percentage point increase.

-The unemployment rate (calculated as a proportion of the economically active population) for disabled people was more than twice that for non-disabled people (6.7% compared with 3.7% in 2019).
+The unemployment rate (calculated as a proportion of the economically active population) was 6.7% for disabled people and 3.7% for non-disabled people in 2019.
 This equated to just over 300,000 unemployed disabled people in 2019.

 The unemployment rate has roughly halved for both disabled people and non-disabled people between 2013 and 2019.
 The unemployment rate in 2013 was 14.5% for disabled people and 7.2% for non-disabled people.
 The large drop in the unemployment rate for disabled people is mainly because of the increase in employment.
 The numbers of disabled people who are employed have increased by 46.5% since 2013, with the number who are economically inactive only increasing by 4.3%.